China's treatment of Uighurs is 'genocide,' say Canada MPs | DW | 23.02.2021

-A non-binding measure by Conservatives could put pressure on Canadian PM Justin Trudeau to take a tougher stand on human rights violations in China.
+A non-binding measure by the Conservative Party could put pressure on Canadian Prime Minister Justin Trudeau to take a tougher stand on human rights violations in China.

-Canadian lawmakers on Monday passed a non-binding motion to declare China's treatment of the Uighur Muslim minority as "genocide."
+Canadian lawmakers have passed a non-binding motion to declare China's treatment of the Uighur Muslim minority as "genocide."

-The motion was introduced in the House of Commons by opposition Conservatives; Liberal Prime Minister Justin Trudeau, along with his Cabinet, abstained from the vote.
+The motion was introduced in the House of Commons on Monday by opposition Conservatives; Liberal Prime Minister Justin Trudeau, along with his Cabinet, abstained from the vote.
 The non-binding motion passed 266-0.

-China's treatment of the Uighur minority in the northwestern Xinjiang province has drawn international condemnation, as human rights groups estimate 1 million Uighurs have been arbitrarily incarcerated in a network of prison camps.
+China's treatment of the Uighur minority in the northwestern Xinjiang province has drawn international condemnation, with human rights groups estimating that some 1 million Uighurs have been arbitrarily incarcerated in a network of prison camps.
 There have also been reports of forced sterilization.

 However, referring to Beijing's conduct as "genocide" has thorny political implications, which has opened up a rift in Canadian politics on the wider issue of relations with China.

-Prime Minister Trudeau has been careful with using the world genocide in reference to Xinjiang, recently calling it an "extremely loaded term."
+Prime Minister Trudeau has been careful with using the word genocide in reference to Xinjiang, recently calling it an "extremely loaded term."

 "When it comes to the application of the very specific word genocide, we simply need to ensure that all the i's are dotted and t's are crossed before a determination like that is made,'' Trudeau said last week.